9dots/9dots.io-pages/OIx30Sd.md

 ## Inquire
 Ask the students what is working well.
 	- What needs to be improved upon?
-    - What other types of vehicles use the wind to move.
+    - What other types of vehicles use the wind to move?
     - What makes them move fast?
 	- What works better: a big sail or a small sail?